jgmalcolm/jgmalcolm.github.io/_posts/2014-07-31-grad-school.md

 During the course of all of that, I worked with fellow students [Gallagher Pryor][] and [John Melonakos][] to build [Jacket][] and [ArrayFire][], both software libraries for high performance technical computing.

-I'm now pursuing a lifelong dream as a medical student in Atlanta.
+After all that, I'm now pursuing a lifelong dream as a medical student in Atlanta.

 [Yogesh Rathi]: http://pnl.bwh.harvard.edu/people/profiles/rathi.html
 [Allen Tannenbaum]: https://en.wikipedia.org/wiki/Allen_Tannenbaum